ACM40960/project-andreacorrado29/README.md

 The question we try to answer is: *according to the current trend, what would happen in 50 years time to these animals?*  check the report  `report_20205529.pdf` to find it out.

+**NOTE:** FIgure 12 has had a rendering issue on the lines opacity which I have not been able to fix yet.
+Consider rendering the figure from `final_code.R` at line 613:623.

 ## Installation instruction

 #### R